Everything from the food you eat to the amount of sleep you get, can have a huge effect on brain function.

 Remember that video game on the Nintendo DS that calculated your brain’s age?
 That was probably the only time most of us put any thought into what “age” our brain was, but it’s only natural that your brain changes over time.

-Our Mastermind formula contains a powerful blend of 11 ingredients that support cognitive function, mental performance and brain function.
-To find out more about how it works and what it might be able to do for you, head to our Mastermind page.
+Having a varied and balanced diet and healthy lifestyle is very important.
+If you want more support our Mastermind formula contains a blend of 11 ingredients that support cognitive function, mental performance and brain function.
+To find out more about how it works and how it can support you, head to our Mastermind page.